 RegTech & Compliance

-UK Regulators Unveil Tokenisation Vision for Wholesale Marke
+UK Regulators Outline Tokenization Vision for Wholesale Mark

-The UK's top financial regulators are clearing the path for tokenised assets in wholesale markets.
-A joint vision from the FCA and Bank of England signals a new era of confidence for firms looking to adopt DLT.
+The UK's top financial regulators are clearing the path for digital assets.
+A shared vision from the FCA and Bank of England signals a new era for tokenization in wholesale markets.

-UK Regulators Chart Tokenisation Course [FCA & BoE] — Fintech Dose
+UK Regulators Greenlight Tokenization Vision — Fintech Dose

 Key Takeaways

-• FCA and Bank of England have issued a joint vision for tokenisation and DLT in UK wholesale markets.
+• The FCA and Bank of England have launched a joint vision for tokenization in UK wholesale markets.

-• The move aims to provide regulatory clarity and boost confidence for financial firms adopting these technologies.
+• This initiative aims to increase confidence for financial firms adopting DLT.

-• The regulators are actively seeking industry input to shape the future regulatory landscape for tokenised assets.
+• The regulators are actively seeking industry feedback to shape the future regulatory landscape.

 🧬 Related Insights